 Pay the Fees

-At this stage, the U.S. citizen or sponsor has to pay various fees, including the fee for the l-130 form and the applicable visa fees.
-Our immigration lawyers help review the form properly filled and help them with any possible issue they may face.
+At this stage, the US citizen or sponsor has to pay various fees, including the fee for the l-130 form and the applicable visa fees.
+Our immigration lawyers help review the form properly and help them with any possible issue they may face.

 Submitting Supportive Documents

 At this stage sponsor and beneficiary have to provide essential documents like birth certificates, marriage certificates, and proof of financial documents.
-An immigration attorney help sponsor and beneficiary gather mandatory documents and check these are properly translated and authenticated if necessary.
+An immigration attorney helps the sponsor and beneficiary gather mandatory documents and check these are properly translated and authenticated if necessary.

 Interview

 At this stage, the beneficiary has to attend an interview at the U.S. embassy or consulate office in their home country.
-Our immigration lawyer helps beneficiaries understand what kind of question they should expect and help them prepare for interviews.
+Our immigration lawyer helps beneficiaries understand what kind of questions they should expect and helps them prepare for interviews.

 Wait For A Decision